 Mountain Pine Beetle

 The mountain pine beetle is a small, black beetle about the size of a grain of rice.
 For several years mountain pine beetles have been expanding east into Alberta from British Columbia.
-Recently, there have been reports that Mountain Pine Beetle (MPB) has expanded its range.
-One location has been confirmed within the County of Wetaskiwin boundaries.
+In 2018, Mountain Pine Beetle (MPB) expanded its range with confirmed cases within the County of Wetaskiwin boundaries.

 What type of trees may be attacked?